Srynetix/flags-n-machines/doc/DESIGN_DOC.md

-### Dojo Gamedev #2
+# Flags'n'Machines Design Doc

-Theme: Multiplayer racing game with capture the flag mechanics
+**Theme**: Multiplayer racing game with capture the flag mechanics
-Language: C#
+**Engine / Language**: Godot Engine 3.3.1 / C#
-Tags: 3D, Network, Racing game, Shaders, Gravity changes, Physics and AI, Admin commands
+**Tags**: 3D, Network, Racing game, Shaders, Gravity changes, Physics and AI, Admin commands

 ### Aesthetics

 - Racing game at third-person or first-person view, in a "small world" concept (like Micro Machines).
+- Really simple graphics, should run on most computers (and should be mobile and web friendly).

 ### Gameplay